eDrivers/eDriversMS/Revisions2/Rebuttal.md

 *I felt the manuscript was a bit disjointed.
 I find myself confused whether the eDrivers platform or characterizing cumulative exposures is the star of the manuscript.
 The abstract and title seem to imply that eDrivers is the focus but that is not the bulk of the body of the manuscript.
 As a matter of fact, section 5 of the manuscript which describes the eDrivers is mostly their rationale for developing the tool and does not even adequately address how the tool was used in the analysis.*

 > - We thank the reviewer for pointing out this disconnect between title, abstract, and main text.
 Initial versions of this manuscript focused on *eDrivers*, but in the process of writing the focus shifted to characterizing cumulative exposure in the St. Lawrence, with the *eDrivers* initiative emerging from this process.
 This better reflects the process that led to the creation of the initiative.
 The title and abstract were, however, not modified accordingly.
-To address this we propose the following modification to the manuscript:
+To address this, we propose the following modifications to the manuscript:

-> 1. We propose an alternate title for the manuscript: *"Characterizing Exposure to and Sharing Knowledge of Drivers of Environmental Change in the St. Lawrence System"*.
+> 1. We propose an alternate title for the manuscript: *"Characterizing Exposure to and Sharing Knowledge of Drivers of Environmental Change in the St. Lawrence System in Canada"*.

-> 2. We modified the abstract to mirror the structure of the paper and introduced the *eDrivers* initiative to conclude the abstract (Lines 53 to 56).
+> 2. We modified the abstract to mirror the structure of the paper and introduced the *eDrivers* initiative to conclude the abstract (Lines 52 to 55).

-> 3. We modified the statement of the manuscript's objective at the end of the introduction (lines 132 to 147).
+> 3. We modified the statement of the manuscript's objective at the end of the introduction (lines 131 to 146).

 > - How *eDrivers* is used is not the focus of the manuscript.
-As such, we would prefer not to expand extensively on this particular point in the main text body.
+As such, we would prefer not to expand extensively on this particular point in the main body of the text.
 We did, however, extend and conclude the section presenting the initiative with a short paragraph stating how the package was used for the analysis.
 We also provide a link to the github repository for this manuscript, which includes the code to reproduce all the analyses and figures.
 We also contextualize the rationale behind presenting Box 1 and removed reference to Box 1 from the results section.
-The goal of Box 1 is to introduce how the initiative and its accompanying tools can increase the ease with which holistic analyses can be performed with a simple coded and reproducible example (lines 508 to 513).
+The goal of Box 1 is to introduce how the initiative and its accompanying tools can increase the ease with which holistic analyses can be performed with a simple coded and reproducible example (lines 502 to 506).

 ***Comment 2:***